BrianLesko/Camera-server-python/readme.md

-# Streamlit Live camera feed
+# Live Camera feed
 Broadcast a live camera feed and pick it up from any web browser on a computer connected to the same LAN network.
+This approach uses the web application library streamlit and utilizes the cache data method to store the image data in the HTTP cache.

-The transmission is pretty good after some slight optimization
+The transmission is good enough for real time use.

 &nbsp;